OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 Consider this example:
 ![sample folder to package](folder-to-package.png)

-You'd need to run the Octo Pack command on the `db/src` folder on the build server.
+You need to run the Octo Pack command on the `db/src` folder on the build server.
 The package would contain those folders and contents.

 ![sample package](packaged-folder.png)

 After the package is built, you need to publish it to Octopus Deploy.
 For a proof of concept, you don't need a build server.
-You can use a tool like 7-Zip to zip up the folder to be `Flyway.Test.1.0.0.zip` and manually [upload the package](https://octopus.com/docs/packaging-applications/package-repositories/built-in-repository#pushing-packages-to-the-built-in-repository).
-In fact, that's what I did for this post.
+You can use a tool like 7-Zip to zip the folder to be `Flyway.Test.1.0.0.zip` and manually [upload the package](https://octopus.com/docs/packaging-applications/package-repositories/built-in-repository#pushing-packages-to-the-built-in-repository).
+That's what I did for this post.

 However, after the proof of concept, if it makes sense to integrate a build server, we have docs and blog posts to help you out.

-Build Servers Examples:
+Examples of build servers:

 - [Jenkins](https://octopus.com/docs/packaging-applications/build-servers/jenkins#Jenkins-Packageapplication)
 - [TeamCity](https://octopus.com/docs/packaging-applications/build-servers/teamcity#TeamCity-CreateAndPushPackageToOctopusCreatingandpushingpackagesfromTeamCitytoOctopus)